-The Winter School is organized by the Institute of Advanced Studies Kőszeg (iASK) in cooperation with the UNESCO Chair for Cultural Heritage Management and Sustainability, the Institute for Social and European Studies Foundation and Ludovika University of Public Service.
+The Winter School is organized by the Institute for Advanced Studies Kőszeg (iASK) in cooperation with the UNESCO Chair for Cultural Heritage Management and Sustainability, the Institute for Social and European Studies Foundation and Ludovika University of Public Service.

 Topics: